studsio/core/doc/GettingStarted.md

         └── releases/        # compiled firmware images put here

 `studs.props` contains the configuration for your firmware, including the targets you wish to build for.
-The default target is `bbb`, but you may change or add additional targets by commenting/uncommenting them:
+The default target is `bb`, but you may change or add additional targets by commenting/uncommenting them:

     # studs.props

     # Uncomment to add target platform to build
-    target.bbb=true
+    target.bb=true
     #target.rpi3=true
     #target.rpi0=true